 With funding support from the Transport Accident Commission (Victoria), MACA established the Australian Safety Assessment Program (AuSAP).
-This program is supported in-kind by Britax Childcare Pty Ltd and Neuroscience Research Australia, and undertakes independent assessments (including crash testing where relevant) of restraint types used by children with disabilities and medical conditions.
+This program is supported in-kind by Britax Childcare Pty Ltd and Neuroscience Research Australia (Transurban Road Safety Centre) and undertakes independent assessments (including crash testing where relevant) of restraint types used by children with disabilities and medical conditions.
 The results are used to inform tools, training and resources for allied health professionals to support children and their families.

-MACA is also working with suppliers to enable the introduction of new special purpose car seats to Australia.
-This will close product gaps, particularly in the areas of anti-escape features and lie flat child restraints.
+MACA also works with suppliers to enable the introduction of new special purpose car seats to Australia.
+This is closing product gaps, particularly in the areas of anti-escape features and lie flat child restraints.
+Visit MACA's national product register for more information.